 Rectal Cancer Surgery

 The surgery for rectal cancer has some unique considerations from that performed for colon cancer.
 First is that it is generally more technically challenging and therefore requires someone with good training and experience.
 Because of proximity to pelvic nerves that affect sexual and bladder function, there is higher risk of injury to those nerves.
 Consequences of removing the rectum have more of an effect on bowel control, because the rectum is very important in sensing, storing and allowing appropriate elimination.
 Removing most or all of it will affect those functions, because the colon which is used to replace the rectum does not have those unique abilities.
 For that reason patients will have more bowel frequency, smaller bowel movements, and possibly some affects on continence.
 Usually these troubling symptoms can improve with time and dietary management.
 Many find these struggles far better than living with a colostomy.

 Although more risky and often requiring two steps (cancer surgery and then ostomy reversal), the oncologic results of rectal cancer are quite similar to those with colon cancer.
-Most patients have prednisone to learn to adjust after rectal cancer surgery to the changes in sensation and function, but they can go on to enjoy life with rarely the need for a permanent colostomy.
+Most patients have best generic levitra overnight to learn to adjust after rectal cancer surgery to the changes in sensation and function, but they can go on to enjoy life with rarely the need for a permanent colostomy.
 The main exceptions being those patients with advanced tumors involving the anal sphincter muscles or those with pre-existing fecal incontinence.

+Rectal Cancer Surgery